 How To Use It

 Garlic scapes or the tips of the garlic plant are generally harvested to encourage the plant to put its energy into the bulb instead of the flower, creating larger cloves.
-Garlic scapes make a great addition to stir-frys or grilled on their own and served alongside other vegetables.
+Garlic scapes are a great addition to stir-fries or are grilled on their own and served alongside other vegetables.
 Garlic scapes can also be incorporated into condiments such as this Basil Garlic Scape Pesto.

 Dried ground garlic has the advantage of keeping for long periods if stored in a cool and dry environment.
-It is easy to grow your own at home, and makes an ideal addition to most spice mixes, potato side dishes, soups, sauces, and as an ingredient in dry rubs and cured meats.
+It is easy to grow your own at home.
+It makes an ideal addition to most spice mixes, potato side dishes, soups, and sauces.
+It is also an ingredient in dry rubs and cured meats.

 4. Onion Powder

 Onion powder is just as versatile as garlic powder.
-If possible, use fresh minced onion in items such as ground meat for burgers or meatballs, soups, stir-frys, and marinades.
-If you don't have any fresh onion, or simply hate cutting them, dried onion powder is a great alternative and I use it almost every day.
+If possible, use fresh minced onion in items such as ground meat for burgers or meatballs, soups, stir-fries, and marinades.
+If you don't have any fresh onions or simply hate cutting them, dried onion powder is a great alternative, and I use it almost every day.

 How To Use It